-The school's e-safety and acceptable use policies, available on the policy section of the school website, explain how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
-Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our antibullying procedures.
+The school's e-safety policy, available on the school network in 'Curriculum staff share', explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
+Cyber-bullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
 Serious incidents may be managed in line with our child protection procedures.